-Both the Hebei and Henderson students will participate in a variety of activities ranging from workshops and lectures, to various social opportunities.
+Both the Hebei and Henderson students will participate in a variety of activities ranging from workshops and lectures, to various social opportunities and concerts.

-The two-week festival begins July 22 and will culminate Aug.
+The festival will culminate Aug.
 3 with a concert at the Clinton Presidential Library in Little Rock.
 The concerts will showcase and celebrate talented musicians from both institutions.

 Faculty and students from Henderson and China will present their own music and will collaborate in different chamber settings such as piano trios, duo pianos, wind chamber with piano, percussion and wind ensembles, and choral and vocal ensembles.